Lower Level of Frazee Hall, next to the student center facing Administration Drive.

 The Poisonwood Bible, any of the Harry Potter books, The Stranger, Cat's Cradle, To Kill A Mockingbird

 Les Misérables, Wicked, In the Heights, The Pee-Wee Herman Show (seriously one of the best things EVER)

 Lilies, Daffodils, Orchids, Fire-and-Ice Roses and Tulips, Peonies (though she's pretty sure she's allergic to at least one of these)

 Aim above morality.
 Be not simply good, be good for something. - Henry David Thoreau Learn to value yourself, which means: fight for your happiness. - Ayn Rand

 Leah is a proud graduate from the University of Kentucky a degree in Anthropology with an emphasis in Gender and Women's Studies.
 With a passion for art and all things creative, she is happy to put her graphic design skills to work towards the mission of the VIP Center.
-Through her designs and outreach materials, Leah brings visibility to the issue of power-based personal violence.
+Through her designs and outreach materials, Leah brings visibility to the issue of interpersonal violence.

 Outdoorsy things, puns, the color green, peach pie, Kentucky, reading, CSNY and printmaking.

 Fluorescent lighting and too much buttercream icing.